CanonicalLtd/maas-docs/en/installconfig-images-import.md

 Title: Select and Import Images | MAAS
 TODO:  Be consistent with final version of installconfig-hwe-kernels.md (see TODO)
+       There is rumor of changing the image sync frequency.
+1 hr is deemed too frequent

 # Select and Import Images